spatie/ssh/README.md

 Ssh::create('user', 'host', $port);
 ```

-Alternatively you can use the `port` function:
+Alternatively you can use the `usePort` function:

 ```php
 Ssh::create('user', 'host')->usePort($port);